stanislav-chekmenev/my_site/content/posts/protein_discovery.md

 Although most people in the ML community are now familiar with AlphaFold models and their revolutionary success in structure prediction, there's a new wave of research that focuses on generative models that can design entirely new protein structures.
 Following that wave, [Dreamfold](https://www.dreamfold.ai/) {{<citenote 6>}} team has developed FoldFlow-2.
 It's a recent state-of-the-art $\text{SE}(3)^N$-invariant generative model for protein backbone generation that is additionally conditioned on the sequences of amino acids.
 As the name suggests, this architecture builds on top of [FoldFlow](https://arxiv.org/abs/2310.02391) ({{<citenote 7>}}) and implements a novel mechanism of handling multi-modal data, resulting in a substantial performance gain over the original version.

-Several successful attempts to create generative models ([RDM](https://dl.acm.org/doi/10.5555/3600270.3600469) {{<citenote 8>}}, [RFDiffusion](https://www.nature.com/articles/s41586-023-06415-8) {{<citenote 9>}}, [FrameDiff](https://arxiv.org/abs/2302.02277) {{<citenote 10>}}), operating on Riemannian manifolds, had been published before FoldFlow was released in 2024.
+Several successful attempts to create generative models ([RDM](https://dl.acm.org/doi/10.5555/3600270.3600469) {{<citenote 8>}}, [RFDiffusion](https://www.nature.com/articles/s41586-023-06415-8) {{<citenote 9>}}, [FrameDiff](https://arxiv.org/abs/2302.02277){{<citenote 10>}}), operating on Riemannian manifolds, had been published before FoldFlow was released in 2024.
 Some required pretraining on prediction of protein structure (RFDiffusion), others used approximations to compute Riemannian divergence in the objective (RDM) and all of them relied on the Stochastic Differential Equations as the theoretical base for modelling the diffusion process on the manifold, which assumes a non-informative source (prior) distribution that one uses for training.
-FoldFlow was one of the first models that introduced SE(3) [Conditional Flow Matching](https://arxiv.org/abs/2210.02747) {{<citenote 11>}} for generation of a protein backbone with a possibility to use an informative prior distribution, and it utilized Riemannian [Optimal Transport](https://arxiv.org/abs/2302.00482) {{<citenote 12>}} to speed up training.
+FoldFlow was one of the first models that introduced SE(3) [Conditional Flow Matching](https://arxiv.org/abs/2210.02747){{<citenote 11>}} for generation of a protein backbone with a possibility to use an informative prior distribution, and it utilized [minibatch Optimal Transport]("https://arxiv.org/abs/2302.00482"){{<citenote 12>}} to speed up training.

 Generation of proteins from scratch is a much harder problem than predicting its 3D structure.
 A model should create proteins that are designable, different to the ones found in the training set and diverse.
 It's not only difficult to build such models, but it's also not easy to adequately assess their performance (more on this in the following sections).
 A multi-modal architecture of FoldFlow-2 is definitely a step forward that offers improvements across all three metrics that researchers use for evaluation.
 To fully grasp FoldFlow-2’s approach, let’s first cover some theoretical preliminaries and talk about the core ML techniques proposed by the authors of the paper.